adarshanand67/ShareMe/README.md

   - Creating Navbar with search
   - Creating Feed using React Masonry grid Layout
   - Crearing pins container to show all the pins
   - Creating Query from sanity to get pins of one category
 - Pin
   - Getting image , title, description, tags, likes, comments, postedBy from sanity
   - Displaying all on a single pin
   - Attaching utils to the pin (delete, saved , url etc)

+## Problems :-

+- Saved pins not showing up
+- Seach not working
+- Polish CSS